-- Insurance contract assets and liabilities should be recognised when the coverage period begins. - Onerous liabilities are recognised in pre-coverage period, if management aware.
+- Insurance contract assets and liabilities should be recognised when the coverage period begins. - Onerous liabilities are recognised in pre-coverage period. - Perform test when facts and circumstances indicate contract might be onerous.

 Solvency II

 Insurance undertakings shall recognise an insurance or reinsurance obligation at whichever is the earlier of the date the undertaking becomes a party to the contract that gives rise to the obligation or the date the insurance cover begins.